Skip to main content

 Your current account questions answered

-Before the transfer, separate protection is in place for Virgin Money and Nationwide deposits.
-So, for example, if you have £70,000 of deposits with Virgin Money, and £65,000 of deposits with Nationwide, all of your £135,000 is protected.
+Before the transfer, separate protection was in place for Virgin Money and Nationwide deposits.
+So, for example, if you had £70,000 of deposits with Virgin Money, and £65,000 of deposits with Nationwide, all of your £135,000 was protected.

-After the transfer, this protection will apply to your total combined deposits between Virgin Money and Nationwide.
-So using the above example, £120,000 of your £135,000 of deposits will be protected, but £15,000 will not be protected.
+Following the transfer, this protection now applies to your total combined deposits between Virgin Money and Nationwide.
+So using the above example, £120,000 of your £135,000 of deposits is protected, but £15,000 is not protected.

 You can find out more information about the FSCS at https://www.fscs.org.uk/ Link opens in a new window.

-If you’d like to keep your current level of FSCS protection after the transfer, you can move some of your excess deposits (above the £120,000 limit) from your Virgin Money or Nationwide account to another bank or building society in order to bring you in line with the FSCS limit.
+If, following the transfer, you want to have the same level of FSCS protection you had before, you will need to move some of your excess deposits (above the £120,000 limit) from your Virgin Money or Nationwide account to another bank or building society in order to bring you in line with the FSCS limit.

 If you have a joint account, you’re covered up to £240,000.
 That’s because you’re covered for £120,000 per person and not per account.

-No. You can still carry on using your Virgin Money debit card.
-Your PIN and account number won't change either.
+No. You can continue your Virgin Money debit card.
+Your PIN and account number haven’t changed either.

-You’ll still use any Virgin Money apps or online banking you use right now and virginmoney.com to manage your account(s) online.
+You can still use any Virgin Money apps or online banking and virginmoney.com to manage your account(s) in the same way as you did before the transfer.

-The transfer won’t change the way you use your account(s).
-But as we bring the two businesses together, we may make some changes to our Terms, processes or IT systems.
+The transfer hasn’t changed the way you use your account(s).
+But as we continue to bring the two businesses together, we may make some changes to our Terms, processes or IT systems.

 This will happen gradually.
 And, if we make a change that impacts you, we’ll always tell you what’s happening, explain what it means and make it as straightforward as we can.

 No. You can still carry on using your Virgin Money debit card.
-Your PIN and account number won't change either.
+Your PIN and account number haven’t changed either.

 Yes.
 Any payments you make will still show as coming from ‘Virgin Money’.